30 + Awesome Websites with Free Downloadable Quilt Patterns

 - Ruby Star Society Blog – Cute trendy projects, updated regularly

-- Edyta Sitar – Laundry Basket Quilts – Just a few projects here, but they are lovely.
+- Edyta Sitar – Laundry Basket Quilts – The free patterns have moved, and are now mixed in with other patterns for sales in here shop.
+You will have to hunt, but several are in there.
+Just a few projects, but they are lovely.
 I’ve made several of these.

 - Brigitte Heitland – Zen Chic – One of the best selections of free modern patterns that I have seen.